 Ending the CoBrowse or ScreenShare Session

 You may end your session at any time by clicking “End Session,” or by closing your web browser / App.
+Once the CoBrowse or ScreenShare session has ended, our ability to view your active computer screen will cease.

 Some help and assistance features of Digital Services may use automated chat functionality.
 If you would like to speak to a personal representative, please call us at a number at the end of the Agreement.